 • marketing organisations, including through the use of purchased lists;

-• publicly available sources such as the Internet and telephone directories; and/or
+• publicly available sources such as the Internet and telephone directories.

-When you give personal information about other individuals, we rely on you to have made or to make them aware that you will or may provide their information to us and of the availability of this Statement, which they should read to understand our collection and management of their personal information.
+When you give personal information about other individuals, we rely on you to have made or to make them aware that you will or may provide their information to us and of the availability of this Privacy Statement, which they should read to understand our collection and retaining retention of their personal information.

 We rely on you to have obtained their consent on these matters.
-If you have not done or will not do either of these things, you must tell us before you provide the relevant information.
+If you have not done or will not do so, you must tell us before you provide the relevant information.

-3. How we use and disclose personal information
+4. The purposes for which we collect, use and disclose your personal information

 We will only collect, use or disclose your personal information as reasonably necessary for our business purposes and as permitted by law.
 The purposes may include: